cakephp/docs/en/controllers/request-response.rst

     $this->request->is('post');

-You can also easily extend the request detectors that are available, by using :php:meth:`Cake\\Network\\Request::addDetector()` to create new kinds of detectors.
+You can also extend the request detectors that are available, by using :php:meth:`Cake\\Network\\Request::addDetector()` to create new kinds of detectors.
 There are four different types of detectors that you can create: